FeNN-DMA: A RISC-V SoC for SNN acceleration: Results

-As well as recording the total simulation time, we also record all the emitted spikes and the time spent propagating events and updating neurons using RISC-V performance counters. \figurename~\ref{fig:va_benchmark}C shows these measurements for the largest network size (\num{16000} neurons) as well as for a network with \SI{75}{\percent} sparse connectivity for better comparison with \citet{dvs}.
-Clearly, at this scale, propagating events dominates the simulation time, suggesting that there would be minimal advantage to fully event-based neuron updates.
-The measured throughput of uncompressed synapse processing is around \SI{70}{\percent} of the theoretical peak, suggesting that, unsurprisingly, iterating through spikes and initiating DMA transfers in software is less efficient than a pure hardware system (\citet{dvs} achieve around \SI{91}{\percent} of their theoretical peak performance).
-However, the larger gap between the theoretical and measured throughput for compressed connectivity is due to the randomly sampled connections not being evenly distributed between the lanes, meaning that they cannot be perfectly compressed by the data structure described in \S\ref{sec:snn/spike_prop}.
+As well as recording the total simulation time, we also record all the emitted spikes and the number of clock cycles spent propagating events and updating neurons using RISC-V performance counters. \figurename~\ref{fig:va_benchmark}C shows these measurements for the largest network size (\num{16000} neurons) as well as for a network with \SI{75}{\percent} sparse connectivity for better comparison with \citet{dvs}.
+Clearly, at this scale, the total simulation time (`Measured') is dominated by the time spent propagating events (`Measured synapses'), suggesting that there would be minimal advantage to fully event-based neuron updates.
+The measured throughput of dense synapse processing is around \SI{70}{\percent} of the theoretical peak, calculated using (\ref{eq:peak_throughput}), suggesting that, unsurprisingly, iterating through spikes and initiating DMA transfers in software is less efficient than a pure hardware system (\citet{dvs} achieve around \SI{91}{\percent} of their theoretical peak performance).
+However, the larger gap between the theoretical and measured throughput for sparse connectivity is due to the randomly sampled connections not being evenly distributed between the lanes, meaning that they cannot be perfectly compressed by the data structure described in Section~\ref{sec:snn/spike_prop}.
 In fact, almost half the entries in each row of connectivity are zeroes, inserted for padding.
-Nonetheless, as reported by \citet{dvs}, even though propagating spikes through compressed connectivity is less efficient (see \S\ref{sec:snn_implement}), it does significantly increase \emph{effective} spike processing throughput ($3.2\times$ with \SI{90}{\percent} sparsity and $2.1\times$ with \SI{75}{\percent} sparsity.
+Nonetheless, as reported by \citet{dvs}, even though propagating spikes through sparse connectivity is less efficient (see Section~\ref{sec:snn_implement}), it does significantly increase \emph{effective} spike processing throughput ($3.2\times$ with \SI{90}{\percent} sparsity and $2.1\times$ with \SI{75}{\percent} sparsity.